-Thrill seekers should not miss out on trekking through the rocky trails of Sach Pass and Pangi Valley.
+Thrill-seekers should not miss out on trekking through the rocky trails of Sach Pass and Pangi Valley.
 Dalhousie is well known for its momos, but one shouldn’t miss out on other local delicacies like Kashmiri pulao.
-Tibetan market in Gandhi Chowk is the best place to pick up some souvenirs.
+The Tibetan market in Gandhi Chowk is the best place to pick up some souvenirs.

 St. John’s Church: It’s a beautiful British era church located at Gandhi Chowk.
 It’s a small church with extravagant interiors.

 St. Patrick’s Church: This 104 yr old church situated on nature’s lap gives a glimpse of the Victorian era.

 Subhash Baoli: Named after the famous freedom fighter, Subhash Chandra Bose, this perennial spring is said to have healing properties.

 The Laxmi Narayan Temple: Built in a Shikara style by the kings of Chamba.
 The temple is an architectural marvel.
 It is an antiquated sanctuary dedicated to Shiva and Vishnu.